microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupAppRoleAssignment.md

 MSVrBV4APk--eAGnHqMKBExhQK4StEFHidLvUymzo4I ProvisioningPowerBi                 Ask HR
 ```

-This command gets top two application role assignments of the specified group.
+This example retrieves top two application role assignments of the specified group.

+- `-ObjectId` parameter specifies the ID of a group in Microsoft Entra ID.

 ## Parameters